AM-ops/codex-magnus/README.md

 ## Application

-The app explains the 10 Principles of Good Design in detail using a slideshow format.
+The app explains the _10 Principles of Good Design_ in detail using a slideshow format.

 ### Framework

 The framework used was [Neutralinojs](https://neutralino.js.org/)

-It helps build build lightweight cross-platform desktop apps with JavaScript, HTML, and CSS
+It helps build lightweight cross-platform desktop apps with JavaScript, HTML, and CSS

-## Binaries
+### Binaries

-To run the application simple download and run the executable for your relevant Operating System.
+To run the application simply download and run the executable for your relevant Operating System.

 They are found in the `app/dist/app` directory of this repository.